Preparing for a Commercial Paint Job: Steps for a Smooth Process

 You’re ready to paint!

-With the workspace properly prepped and your equipment organized, you can now start applying coats of paint.
-Take your time and follow the recommended drying times between coats for the best results.
-Maintaining a clean workspace as you go will make the final cleanup much easier.
-Happy painting!
+With the workspace prepped and equipment in place, begin applying paint.
+Follow recommended drying times between coats for the best finish.
+Keep the area tidy as you work to make cleanup easier.

 Protect Surfaces Not Being Painted